jeffwebb-to/awesome-covid-tech-response/README.md

 ![logo](https://raw.githubusercontent.com/jeffwebb-to/awesome-covid-tech-response/master/awesome-covid-response.png)

 COVID related layoffs - Support information and tech industry job search resources.
-A lot of this information sharing has been a direct result of the massive community rally from former Toronto tech company employees after their rounds of COVID terminations.
+A lot of this information sharing has been a direct result of the massive community rally from former Toronto tech company employees after their rounds of COVID terminations. @rafops and @jeffwebb-to thought it would be helpful to compile some of this information into a single document.
 The intention of this document is to put all of this shared information in one easily accessible and community modifiable place.
+If you'd like to get involved, add to this document, or think an edit is required, please get in touch or submit a PR.

 We're located in Toronto Canada, so we're going to focus on our area but if you have resources for another area please feel encouraged to send a PR!